Mindfulness

 What is Self-Healing?

-What?
-We don’t need Doctors, or Hospitals, or expensive drugs?
-We don’t need healthy diets, or regular exercise, or Chiropractic adjustments?
+So we don’t need doctors, or hospitals, or expensive drugs?
+We don’t need healthy diets, or regular exercise, or chiropractic adjustments?
+Great!

-Not exactly.
-Self-healing does not dismiss the importance of medical treatment, especially for acute injury or illness.
-And beneficial practices like exercise and a healthy lifestyle are excellent complements to Self-healing.
-However, at its core, Self-healing refers to activating the innate ability our bodies possess to heal themselves, through the use of powerful, self-applied Mind-Tools.
+Well, not exactly.
+The practice of Self-healing does not dismiss the importance of medical treatment, especially for acute injury or illness.
+And beneficial practices like exercise and a healthy lifestyle are excellent and sometimes necessary complements to Self-healing.
+However, at its core, Self-healing refers to activating the innate ability our bodies possess to heal themselves, through the use powerful, self-applied Mind-Tools.

-As you have noticed, when you cut a finger or bruise your knee, your body heals itself.
-Antibiotics don’t heal you, they just weaken the bacteria.
-Your immune system must kill and remove them.
+As you know, when you cut a finger or bruise your knee, your body heals itself.
+When you take antibiotics for an injury or infection, they don’t heal you, they just weaken the bacteria; it’s your immune system that kills and removes the bacteria from your body.
 Similarly, the cast on your broken arm just prevents movement from disrupting the repair, and the surgeon who removes a cancer just removes an impediment.
-In every case, the body must repair the damage to its tissues.
+In every case, the body must repair the damage.

-Consider this: our bodies are intricately designed to repair and restore themselves, eagerly engaging in the healing process unless there are obstacles hindering this innate capacity.
+Consider this: our bodies are intricately designed to repair and restore themselves; they eagerly engage in the healing process unless there are obstacles hindering this innate capacity.
 Sometimes, these obstacles are physical.
 Excessive consumption of alcohol, drugs, or unhealthy foods can impede the body’s healing mechanisms.
-At other times, the hindrances are emotional.
-Emotions such as grief, rage, frustration, and anxiety can negatively impact the immune system and other vital processes, leaving our bodies vulnerable to infections and illnesses.
-Remarkably, research has revealed that many, perhaps most, diseases, including the top five killers, are strongly linked to stress.
+The hindrances can also be mental or emotional.
+Emotions such as grief, rage, frustration, and anxiety can negatively impact the immune system and other vital processes, leaving our bodies vulnerable to infections and illnesses and creating inflammation and slow down healing.
+Remarkably, research has revealed that many, perhaps most, diseases–including the top five killers–are strongly linked to stress*.

 Claude Bernard and Homeostasis